-- If the worker has a social insurance number that starts with nine, the Claims Entitlement Specialist (CES) or Case Manager (CM) will ask for a copy of the worker’s work permit.
-This will help the CES or CM determine:
+- If the worker has a social insurance number that starts with nine, Operations staff will ask for a copy of the worker's work permit.
+This will help operations staff determine:

 - If there are any time constraints in managing the claim (e.g., the worker has to leave the country or apply for an extension by a certain date), or